pacedotdev/oto/README.md

 Go driven rpc code generation tool for right now.

 - 100% Go
-- Describe services with Go interfaces
+- Describe services with Go interfaces (with structs, methods, comments, etc.)
 - Generate server and client code
 - Modify the templates to solve your particular needs